HeineConK/bayesutils/readme.md

 # bayesutils
-This package provides a lightweight collection of tools for working with posterior draws obtained from Markov Chain Monte Carlo (MCMC) samplers and the underlying Stan code.
+his R package offers a lightweight set of tools for working with posterior draws from Markov Chain Monte Carlo (MCMC) samplers and associated Stan code.
+It provides

-The motivation for creating *yet another* R package in this space arose from my experience teaching Bayesian statistics and conducting research with Stan-based models.
-I frequently found myself writing and reusing custom functions to bridge gaps between several popular tools: Richard McElreath’s excellent `` rethinking``  package (which accompanies his highly recommended book Statistical Rethinking), the R6-based ``CmdStanR`` ecosystem, and the ``rstanarm`` interface (featured in Regression and Other Stories by Gelman, Hill, and Vehtari--a book full of engaging teaching ideas).

-This growing collection of utilities began as a set of convenience functions for extracting, transforming, and visualizing parameter draws, as well as for performing prior/posterior predictive simulations—regardless of the interface used to generate the draws.
-Further, one persistent challenge was the lack of a clean way to compare draw distributions across models.

-Over time, this toolkit evolved into an R package designed to assist both students and researchers--especially those working directly with ``CmdStanR``, ``rstanarm``, or custom Stan code.
-While inspired by ``rethinking``, the package focuses on users who want more flexibility and direct control over their modeling workflow.
-This package currently is WIP and far from a finished product.
-Yet I considered it might be of value for some and, thus, worthwhile sharing after all.
+- flexible, interface-agnostic utilities for
+- extracting,
+- transforming,
+- comparing,
+- and visualizing parameter draws,
+- as well as performing prior and posterior predictive simulations.

+The package is designed to complement existing tools such as `CmdStanR` and `rstanarm`, as well as the widely-used `rethinking`package, addressing common workflow gaps in Bayesian modeling.
+While still a work in progress, it aims to support both teaching and research use cases by streamlining analysis across various Stan-based interfaces.

 ## Installation